2019-2020 RPLI Fellows Announced

 This year’s Religions and Public Life Graduate Student Working Group focuses on the theme of “Church and State.”
 Ten master’s and doctoral students were selected out of a competitive application pool, representing nine different departments and degree programs, three schools, and two universities (Duke and UNC).
 Graduate Fellows will develop their research interests and discuss recent scholarship during monthly meetings.
 Throughout the year, they will also practice writing for a public audience and take part in an end-of-year symposium.
 Several scholars are also supported by generous collaborations with the Center for Jewish Studies, the Duke University Middle East Studies Center, and the Program for American Values and Institutions.

 Religions and Public Life at the Kenan Institute for Ethics explores the role of religions in historical and cultural context as they influence the lives of their adherents, interact with each other across time and geography, and contribute to the formation of institutions that make up the public sphere.
 A joint endeavor with the Duke Divinity School, it is an interdisciplinary platform that puts scholars, students, and practitioners in conversation with one another through collaborative research, innovative teaching, and community engagement.
-Funding for the graduate scholars also comes from generous support from the Duke Center for Jewish Studies (CJS).
+Funding for the graduate scholars also comes from generous support from the Duke Center for Jewish Studies (CJS), the Duke Islamic Studies Center (DISC) and Duke University Middle East Studies Center (DUMESC), and the Program in American Values and Institutions (AVI).

 Matthew is a Doctor of Theology student at Duke Divinity School.
 His work is focused on consent theory, especially as it pertains to medieval theology, modern political philosophy and medicine.